nickc1/skedm/docs/embed.rst

   X, y = E.embed_vectors_1d(lag, emb, predict)

-Here ``X`` is the red matrix (features) and ``y`` is the red matrix above (targets).
+Here ``X`` is the red matrix (features) and ``y`` is the green matrix above (targets).
 More examples of 1d embeddings are shown below.
 E is the embedding dimension, L is the lag, and F is the prediction distance.

 .. image:: /_static/edm/1d_embedding_examples.png
    :align: center